Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenConnection.md

 #### Prerequisites

 - In the *Actindo Core1 Platform*, you are permitted to create connections in *Payments*.
-- You are logged in to your Adyen account.
+- You are logged in to your Adyen&trade; account.

 #### Procedure